Bane-NOR/docs/docs/integration/quick-start.md

     In order to publish events to the Confluent Platform, we have summarized some of the key activities you need to undertake.

-    1. Define ownership and context of your event [read more about Event Storming(Missing link)]()
+    1. Define ownership and context of your event - [read more about Event Storming](https://www.eventstorming.com/)
-    2. Create topic on Confluent Platform [according to guidelines](/guidelines/kafka-guidelines/)
+    2. Create topic on Confluent Platform [according to guidelines](../guidelines/confluent-guidelines/)
         - Define your topic using our template (pipeline will validate, and we will do QA before it is accepted)
         - Produce events according to data contract
         - Evaluate the need for translating between domain specific and common data models